About Us

 Dedicated to KINDness

 KIND of the Upstate was established as a non-profit in 2020 by two moms, Caroline Giguere and Francie Todd.
 KIND stands for “kids including and nurturing disabilities.”
 Caroline and Francie have sons with disabilities and founded KIND to help make the Upstate community a more inclusive and kind place for their sons and others with disabilities.
 Caroline’s son, Row, was born with a rare genetic condition called KIF11, which contributes to multiple medical diagnoses, but his most obvious disability is blindness.
-Francie’s son, Hall, received a birth diagnosis of Down Syndrome, which required a long stay in the NICU and multiple surgeries.
+Francie’s son, Hall, received a birth diagnosis of Down syndrome, which required a long stay in the NICU and multiple surgeries.
 Caroline and Francie understand that their sons are different from other children due to their special abilities, but what they have found deeply moving is how their brothers are able to look past their differences and see them for who they really are, Row and Hall.
 Caroline and Francie quickly realized if their own children are able to understand that a disability does not define a person, other children could understand these principles too.
 Therefore, the empathy of their children lead Caroline and Francie to form KIND of the Upstate.

 Our Mission

-KIND of the upstate is a nonprofit organization that educates about people with disabilities to create a kinder and more inclusive community.
+KIND of the Upstate is a nonprofit organization that educates about people with disabilities to create a kinder and more inclusive community.

 Our Vision